 Our product development program have included cosmetic products, which utilizes the basis of our patented transdermal delivery system technology, TransdelTM.
 Since our primary focus will remain on seeking FDA approval for Ketotransdel[®], we plan to use limited resources on our cosmetic development program and, as a result, we will need to partner with third parties to perform formulation, clinical research, manufacturing, sales and marketing activities.
 We have entered into license agreements with two companies for a potential anti-cellulite product.
-We cannot assure you that the results of any further studies that may be required before this product can be commercialized will be successfully commercialized.
+We cannot assure you that the results of any further studies that may be required before this product can be commercialized will be successful, that we will enter into additional commercial agreements with third parties for this product on acceptable terms, or at all, or that this product will be successfully commercialized.
 Even if we are not required to obtain FDA pre-market approval for this product, we will still be subject to a number of federal and state regulations, including regulation by the FDA and the Federal Trade Commission on any marketing claims we make about the anti-cellulite product.
 There is no assurance that we will be successful in developing any other cosmetic products, including products for hyperpigmentation and anti-aging.
 Any products we develop may cause undesirable side effects that could limit their use, require their removal from the market and subject us to adverse regulatory action and product liability claims.
 Further, the market for cosmetic products is highly competitive, and there is no assurance that our products will be able to compete against the many products and treatments currently being offered or under development by other established, well-known and well-financed cosmetic, health care and pharmaceutical companies.